adamserafini/ni-recommend/README.md

     virtualenv venv -p python3

-Then activate the the virtualenv and install the requirements:
+Then activate the the virtualenv and install the requirements.
+Using pip's `editable` flag means we do not have to add the project directory to PYTHONPATH in order to run the CLI.

     . venv/bin/activate
-    pip install .
+    pip install --editable .

 ## Usage